RBC debit card

 How to apply for an RBC Client Card

-2. Complete the application, which includes providing your name, email address, Social Insurance Number (SIN) and birth date.
+2. Complete the application, which includes providing details like your name, email address, Social Insurance Number (SIN) and birth date.

 3. Review and submit your application.

-4. Your RBC Client Card should come automatically included with your account once you sign up (so you won’t need a separate application).
+4. Your RBC Client Card should come automatically included with your account once you sign up (you won’t need a separate application).

 Bottom line

 RBC offers two separate debit cards, depending on how you want to spend money.
-The RBC Client Card can be used for in-store purchases while the RBC Visa Debit may be the best fit for you if you want to make purchases online.
+The RBC Client Card can be used for in-store purchases, while the RBC Visa Debit may be the best fit for you if you want to make purchases online (or in-store by adding it to your mobile wallet).
 Both cards come with relatively few benefits compared to debit cards on offer from other Big Five Canadian banks.

 Frequently asked questions